Lune Valley Circular Walk

 Approx. Time: Allow 4 hours

 Route Terrain: Tarmac, fields, moor, hard track.
 Dogs should be kept under control during farmland sections.

-Facilities: Shops and Pub in Caton.
-(The Fenwick Arms in Claughton is currently closed)
+Facilities: Shops and Pubs in Caton, The Fenwick Arms in Claughton.

 OS Maps: Landranger 97 (Kendal and Morecambe), Explorer OL41 (Forest of Bowland and Ribblesdale)

 Your walk, step-by-step

 1. From the Fenwick Arms car park, walk along the A683 towards Caton.
 After half a mile, take the road on the left leading to Brookhouse and Littledale.
 Continue on this road, passing through the small village of Caton Green.
 Just as you reach the next village, look for the signed footpath on the left, beyond a lay by with a bench and before the 30mph speed limit signs.

 2. Cross the wooden stile and follow the path as it climbs gently alongside a sparse tree line and small ridge.
 (A on Map)

 3. Cross a wooden stile into the next field and continue in the same direction, initially alongside the left hand field boundary.